Drammen: Name and coat of arms

 The Old Norse form of the city's name was Drafn, and this was originally the name of the inner part of Drammensfjord.
 The fjord is, however, probably named after the river Drammenselva (Norse Drǫfn), and this again is derived from drǫfn f 'wave'.

 The coat-of-arms is from modern times.
 They were granted on 17 November 1960.
 The arms has a silver-colored column on top a silver-colored bedrock crossed with a silver-colored key and sword against a blue background.
 It is based upon the old seal dating from 1723 for Bragernes, one of the central parts of Drammen.
 The motto for Bragernes (in Latin) was In Fide Et Justitia Fortitudo (in faith and justice is strength), and the items in the seal are referring to this: key = faith, sword = justice, column on rocks = strength.

 Governance

 On January 1, 2020, the municipalities of Svelvik, Nedre Eiker and Drammen merged to form «The New Drammen Municipality».
-The new municipality, which is now called Drammen, is located in Viken County and is Norway's seventh largest with over 100,000 residents.
+The new municipality, which is now called Drammen, is Norway's seventh largest with over 100,000 residents.
 The main seat of the Greater Municipality is located in the city of Drammen.

 Drammen city had a population of 82.875 inhabitants in 2021, but serves as a regional centre for an area that had a population of 110.236 inhabitants in 2021.
 The city is the country's record champion in environment and urban development, 21 prices since 2003 with 16 national and 5 international.